 Always insist that you receive complete, accurate, and timely information.
 Understand at a minimum who prepared it, who reviewed it, what data was used and why, and when was it prepared.

-So what is a best composition of a board?
+So what is the best composition of a board?
 I’m not that smart to answer; however, I do believe that knowing your board is essential to effectively govern.

-Below is an tool (list of categories) that I hope you find useful in determining your level of board engagement as you work towards building an exemplary board.
+Below is a tool (list of categories) that I hope you find useful in determining your level of board engagement as you work towards building an exemplary board.

-Participant (High) : This board member is , sometimes called “Engaged”, and devotes the necessary time to do the job.
-He or she wants to learn about the business, the space they operate, senior leadership, their shareholders and stakeholders, always comes prepared, is enthusiastic, cooperative, collegial and fully engaged with the process and offers their opinion on strategy, risk, and other topics with the ultimate goal of being advancing the collective interest.
+Participant (High): This board member is sometimes called “Engaged”, and devotes the necessary time to do the job.
+He or she wants to learn about the business, the space they operate, senior leadership, their shareholders and stakeholders, always comes prepared, is enthusiastic, cooperative, collegial and fully engaged with the process and offer their opinion on strategy, risk, and other topics with the ultimate goal of being advancing the collective interest.

 Passenger (Medium): This board member is physically present, but that’s all.
 They are just along for the ride.
 They have no intention of disrupting any meetings, but neither will they engage or play an active role in governing.

 Negative Passenger (Medium-Low): This board member is capable of delivering, however, is either too busy to engage, doesn’t believe in the overall strategy, or has other issues that are not readily apparent or that are being addressed.